Soil Health Toolkit - FIC

 Require plans to be developed by qualified conservation professionals.
 Effective conservation planning requires technical expertise.
 To ensure that referenced management plans address specific resource concerns, be sure to engage qualified professionals.
 NRCS certifies other conservation professionals, including staff with conservation districts, who can provide technical service activities according to NRCS standards and specifications for conservation activities.
 These professionals are certified Technical Service Providers and listed in a registry maintained by NRCS (see below).

-Other organizations, view the management plan primarily as a tool to initiate conversations with producers and landowners and to encourage improvements.
-Therefore, during monitoring visits practitioners focus on landowner education and noting progress toward their conservation goals
+Other organizations view the management plan primarily as a tool to initiate conversations with producers and landowners and to encourage improvements.
+If this is the case, practitioners focus on landowner education and note progress toward their conservation goals during monitoring visits.

 Learn About Management Plans

 Referenced management plans are the most common approach for easement holders to achieve conservation outcomes while providing flexibility for agricultural producers.
-These plans may apply to portions of or the entire protected area and may satisfy state or federal requirements or may be implemented to advance the entity’s conservation goals.
-Several public easement holders and private land trusts and public entities include language in the easement enabling them to work directly with conservation professionals to initiate planning.
+These plans may apply to portions of or the entire protected area.
+The plan may satisfy state or federal requirements or may be implemented to advance the entity’s conservation goals.
+Several public easement holders and private land trusts include language in the easement enabling them to work directly with conservation professionals to initiate planning.

 NRCS Conservation Plans